 Whether you call it a USP (unique selling proposition) or a UVP (unique value proposition) we’re talking about the same thing.
 Essentially, what USP and UVP means is how do you differentiate yourself from others that offer the same service or product?
 In a world full of competitors if you can’t pinpoint what makes your business unique your sales efforts will fall flat.
 So, can you identify your USP?
 With a little bit of soul searching you can!
-Follow the below steps to help you out:

 Do your research – take a look at the competitive landscape and understand how they differentiate themselves to better position yourself and your business for success by defining how your services are different and better.
 Ask yourself: what do they do well, what do they do poorly and where are the gaps?
 After asking yourself these questions you can have a better framework for the “U” in USP or what makes you and your financial planning business unique.

 Ask yourself – do you really know who your niche market is?
 We’re talking about more than just age, income and gender.
 What is it that keeps them up at night and how does your service or product help solve their pain points?
 Put yourself in their shoes and take off your advisor hat for just a minute.
 What do your customers really want from your product or service?
 If you haven’t already developed your target market you need to, like yesterday.
 Check out our FREE personas worksheet to help gather your thoughts.

 In the example below, Twenty Over Ten client, C.L.
 Sheldon & Company clearly define their niche on their homepage.
 The more explicitly you define your niche, the more your current and prospective clients will see how you have the expertise to help their specific needs.